Rossall Beach Group working at Cleveleys

 We’ve had the handrails to the beach installed, new litter bins and benches, better street and beach cleaning, we campaigned for the roads and pavements to be resurfaced, and were instrumental in the installation of the new CCTV camera to reduce anti-social behaviour – which was why the group formed in the first place.
-We’re now in the process of becoming a Registered Charity.

 The Rossall Beach Group is also about having fun and making friends and building a strong community.
 Fundraising events are held throughout the year, along with a monthly meeting at Cleveleys Community Centre on Beach Road where you can keep up to speed with what’s happening, plus social events.
 We also get involved with events like the Light Up a Life Christmas switch on.